 2. At the request of an employee, the employer shall issue a notice of employment to include the details of the work performed, the labour remuneration, and the duration of the labour agreement.

 3. A labour agreement may determine the internal regulations to be part of the agreement.
 In this case, the employer shall be obliged to make available the internal regulations (if any) and later any changes made into it, to the person for reading before concluding the labour agreement.
+Employer shall make available to the employee changes to the internal regulations within reasonable period.

 4. If several labour agreements are concluded with an employee that only supplement and do not entirely supersede one another, all the agreements shall be valid and shall be deemed as one labour agreement.